 The 10 ICO white papers I analyzed were on average 19 pages or 5,600 words.

-But I’ve worked on a couple that were more than 70 pages long!
+But I’ve worked on a couple of papers that were more than 70 pages long!
 That’s 20,000 words.
 That’s just too much for anyone to absorb from one document.